rsyslog/rsyslog/source/rainerscript/control_structures.rst

       }
    }

-Again, the itereted items must have been created by parsing JSON.
+Again, the iterated items must have been created by parsing JSON.

 Please note that asynchronous-action calls in foreach-statement body should almost always set ``action.copyMsg`` to ``on``.
 This is because action calls